chrisdeutsch/remote_lab/README.md

 scp -r ooencel@desktop.physik.uni-bonn.de:/gpfs/share/home/ooencel/Public/Z0Exp/EventDisplay/ .
 ```

-Need instructions for linux-based, MacOS and Windows systems.

-Windows: ???

 ### Option 2: Virtual Machine

 You can use a virtual machine (VM) as an alternative in case X-forwarding does